Mortgage Basics #Real Estate

 Prime Rate History in Canada (1935–2025)

-Bank of Canada was Formed in 1935
+1935 Bank of Canada Formed

-1935 – 1955: The Great Depression, World War II & Post War
+1935 – 1955: The Great Depression, World War II & Post-War

 1977 – 1991: Global Oil Crisis